Capably Raises $4M to Replace Legacy Automation and Lead the Next Wave of Intelligent Automation

 Implementation Framework

-Agentic automation isn’t a plug-and-play affair, but with the right foundation, you can go from prototype to production without the usual friction.
-This section lays out a practical framework for implementation that balances innovation with operational discipline.
+Agentic automation isn't a plug-and-play affair, but with the right foundation, you can go from prototype to production without the usual friction.
+This section lays out a practical implementation framework that balances innovation with operational discipline.

 1. Readiness Checklist